marcopxt/marcopxt.github.io/talks_teach/CV_BGLR/index.md

 ***
 ## 1. Introduction
-Cross-Validation schemes are fundamental concept in plant breeding programs that uses Genomic selection as a tool to harness genetic gain.
+Cross-validation schemes are a fundamental concept in plant breeding programs that use Genomic selection as a tool to harness genetic gain.
 One important way to measure how good is your model is the implementation of cross-validation schemes (aka CV schemes).
-Following the proposition made by Jarquin et al (2018), they can be broken down into four types:
+Following the proposition made by Jarquin et al. (2018), they can be broken down into four types:

 ![CV](https://github.com/marcopxt/marcopxt.github.io/assets/59318360/80369856-9d75-46db-90dd-77933c4d3779)